Google LDAP / Foxpass password delegation

 Common error codes:

-- user is missing Enterprise or Cloud Identity Premium license
+INSUFFICIENT_ACCESS | - incorrect user password - user is missing Enterprise or Cloud Identity Premium license - LDAP client is disabled in Google |

-SERVER_DOWN- incorrect certificate/key combination
+SERVER_DOWN | - incorrect certificate/key combination |

 I just made a change in Google and nothing is happening: